 The papers must be sent in word format (doc), and they must be written in Times New Roman font (size: 12), with a distance between paragraphs of 1.5.
 Concerning the page’s frames: 1,18″ sup. and inf., and finally, 0,98″ to the left and right sides.

 The papers and essays must have a maximum of 50 pages and a minimum of 10.
 The reviews must have a maximum of ten pages.

 The papers and essays must show an abstract of no more than fifteen lines and no more than three key words.
-In addition, it should be included a bibliography at the end of them in which can be inserted those references cited more than one time in the previous paper or essay.
+In addition, you may include a bibliography at the end in which can be inserted those references mentioned more than once in the previous paper or essay.

 The papers must display a critical apparatus; the essays on the other hand are not constricted by strong academic requirements.